joebb97/joebb-website-source/content/projects/elm-sudoku.md

 This app can solve user specified [Sudoku](https://en.wikipedia.org/wiki/Sudoku) boards, as well as generate boards for users to test their abilities on.

-Both user specified and generated boards can be solved by simply clicking the "solve" button.
+Both user specified and generated boards can be solved by clicking the "solve" button.

-The solver can solve the "world's hardest Sudoku board" (shown below) in roughly a second or so.
+The solver can solve the "world's hardest Sudoku board" (shown below) in roughly a second.
 Feel free to try it out!
 ![board](/sudoku.jpg)

-_Note: The "wikipedia board" button generates the same board from the Wikipedia article on Sudoku, which can also be solved by the user or the solver.
+_Note: The "wikipedia board" button generates the same board from the Wikipedia article on Sudoku, which can be solved by the user or the solver.
 It was used for testing purposes._

 ## Quick Bullets